Access control for eml2 documents

 element in additionalmetadata.
 How do we handle these extral access?

-#4 Updated by Saurabh Garg about 16 years ago
+#4 Updated by Saurabh Garg over 16 years ago

 Main points based on IRC chat on April 30th, 2004.
 The chat text is also copied